The costs of market timing

 The overlooked costs of market timing

-While explicit transaction costs are reported as brokerage fees and stamp duties by their broker, implicit transaction costs are usually hidden.
-However, the latter are often greater than the fees and taxes shown.
-However, both transaction costs have in common that they reduce your return.
+While your broker reports explicit transaction costs such as brokerage fees and stamp duties, the implicit transaction costs and FX markup usually remain hidden.
+The latter are often even higher than the reported fees and taxes.
+What both transaction costs have in common is that they reduce your return.

-If there were sure signals for market timing, many would use them.
-However, the reality is more complex.
+If there were reliable signals for market timing, many would use them.

-Ultimately, it is advisable to pursue an investment strategy that fits one's financial goals and individual risk profile.
-A sound, long-term strategy that accounts for market fluctuations can help avoid the costs of market timing and maximize long-term returns.
+Ultimately, it is better to pursue an investment strategy that matches your financial goals and individual risk profile.
+A solid, long-term strategy that takes market fluctuations into account helps to avoid the cost trap of market timing and maximize long-term returns.

 Disclaimer: We have taken great care with the content of this article.
 Nevertheless, we cannot exclude the possibility of errors.
 The validity of the content is limited to the time of publication.